michelta00/wizard/README.md

 Welcome to **Wizard**, a C++ implementation of the classic card game.
 Compete with your friends in exciting multiplayer gameplay!

+This project is part of the *Software Engineering* lecture at *ETH Zurich* in AS24.
+By Marie Becker, Janne Berger, Martina Lehman, Aidan Meara, Michel Tarnow, and Hannah Winter.

 <div style="display: flex; align-items: center;">
   <img src="./assets/wizard_logo.png" alt="Wizard Logo" style="height: 150px; margin-right: 20px;">
   <img src="./assets/cards.png" alt="Cards" style="height: 75px;">
 </div>

 ## 🚀 Features
 - 🌐 **Multiplayer Gameplay:** Play with 3 to 6 players.